 Assessment session: An assessment session gives you a chance to meet me, ask any questions you may have about the process and decide whether you would like to commence therapy.
 In return, I get the opportunity to find out about your background, symptoms and expectations of therapy and assess whether the kind of therapy I do would be beneficial to you.

-Please note that cancellations with less than 24 hours notice are payable at a basic rate of £20 to cover for room bookings and admin.
-Unattended sessions will incur the full fee.
+Please note that cancellations with less than 24 hours notice and unattended sessions will incur the full fee.

 Lateness: I understand there may be unforeseen situations which result in you being late for your appointment.
 I will allow at least 20 minutes for you to turn up if you have not contacted me.
-When you do turn up, the session will commence late but end at the normal time and you will be charged the full fee.
+I will also make attempts to contact you but if they fail, I will treat this as an unattended session.
+If you do turn up, the session will end at the normal scheduled time and you will be charged the full fee.

 Payment: There are three alternative methods of payment.
 Cash (for face to face counselling only), bank transfer and through PayPal.
 Please note that if you are paying for a bundle of sessions, payment needs to be processed before we commence the first session.
 If you opt to pay for individual sessions, this needs to be done on the day of each session.